banique15/benchmarkLLM/README.md

 If this returns "test" without errors, localStorage is working correctly.
 - You can clear your API key from localStorage at any time

+## LangChain Integration

+The application now includes LangChain integration for enhanced benchmarking capabilities:

+- **Standardized Model Interface**: Unified API for working with different LLM providers
+- **Enhanced Prompt Management**: Structured prompting with templates for different task types
+- **Evaluation Chains**: Sophisticated evaluation of model outputs based on multiple criteria
+- **Future Extensibility**: Foundation for adding agents, memory, and document loaders

+For more details on the LangChain integration, see [LANGCHAIN.md](LANGCHAIN.md).

 ## Development

 ### Client